 • Where will training be held?

-Training will be held at the Victorian Trades Hall Council in Carlton, Melbourne.
+Depending on restrictions relating to COVID-19, training will be held online or at the Victorian Trades Hall Council in Carlton, Melbourne.

 Get in touch